Gresley Rovers F.C.: Early years

 Gresley Rovers were formed in 1882 in a small mining village of Church Gresley, near Swadlincote, Derbyshire.
 The club's first ground was at Mushroom Lane in Albert Village.

 Gresley played only friendlies and cup games before joining the Burton Junior League for the 1892–93 season, winning their first title in 1894–95.
 Rovers acquired a new home, the Church Street Ground, in time for the 1895–96 season.
 Despite the ground's lack of facilities - with teams even having to change at the nearby Boot Hotel - the club was accepted into the Midland League for the 1903–04 season.
 At the end of the 1907–08 season, the Church Street Ground was acquired for building, so the club moved across the road into the current home, Moat Ground.

-Gresley were promoted twice and joined the Central Alliance, before entering the powerful Birmingham Combination in 1925.
+Gresley were promoted twice and joined the Central Alliance, before entering the Birmingham Combination in 1925.

 Despite reaching the FA Cup First Round Proper in 1930–31, financial difficulties forced Gresley to exit the Birmingham Combination and return to the more local Central Alliance in 1933.

 Rovers then moved to the Leicestershire Senior League and succeeded in the immediate post-war years; winning the league twice (1946–47, 1947–48) and finishing runners-up once (1948–49).